Criminal Defence

 We can represent you in connection with all criminal cases including offences of violence, dishonesty, drugs, sexual offences, fraud and motoring matters.

-Our solicitors represent clients in the Magistrates’ Courts in and around the West Midlands on a daily basis.
-With an uncompromising approach to defence of clients we always aim to achieve the best outcome, whether it be a not guilty verdict or a fair sentence.
+We represent clients in the Magistrates’ Courts in and around the West Midlands on a daily basis.
+With an uncompromising approach to defence, we always aim to achieve the best outcome, whether it be a not guilty verdict or a fair sentence.

-In the Crown Court, we maintain a high caseload of serious crime, regularly dealing with homicide (we have dealt with prosecutions involving multiple homicide and serial murder), firearms offences, robbery, violence, drug offences, gang related crime and sexual offences as well as offences across the whole range of the criminal law.
+In the Crown Court, we maintain a high caseload of serious crime, regularly dealing with homicide (we have dealt with prosecutions involving contract murders, multiple homicide, and serial murder), firearms offences, robbery, violence, drug offences, gang related crime and sexual offences as well as offences across the whole range of the criminal law.

 We adopt a positive, proactive approach to our clients’ defence and give no nonsense, straightforward advice you will understand.